YousefAsilah12/minecraft-game/README.md

   - Implement functionality for adding and removing blocks to the inventory, using an array to store the collected materials.

-  - Create a basic player character with basic movements (left, right, up, down) using the arrow keys.
+  - (optional)Create a basic player character with basic movements (left, right, up, down) using the arrow keys.

   - Implement the use of an axe and three other main materials, allowing the player to gather resources and shape the world.